Official Transcripts & Degree Conferral Documents

 After you accept your offer of admission, please arrange for your official transcripts and degree documents to be sent directly to Graduate Admissions as soon as possible.

-Submit official documents from all post-secondary institutions you attended full-time for at least one academic year.
+We require official documents from all post-secondary institutions where you were enrolled in a degree program for at least one academic year.

 - Undergraduate program documents (associate’s & bachelor’s level): Final official transcript(s) showing completion of coursework required for the degree, degree earned, and the date of degree conferral.
 If from an international institution, additional documents probably are needed - official degree conferral/graduation document(s).

 - Graduate program documents (master’s & doctoral level): If applicable, official graduate transcript(s).
 In-progress documents are all that are usually required.
 Only in the following cases must the graduate transcript be final and degree conferral/graduation documents be included: those needed for a TOEFL waiver or following a 3-year undergraduate degree from India, Pakistan, Bangladesh, Nepal or Oceania countries.

 - If the documents are not in English, then institution-produced or certified translations are required, in addition to the official original-language documents.

 - Parchment: This is the preferred method for receiving official documents from U.S. institutions.
 Select “Stanford University - Graduate Admissions” as the recipient.